ivanyschen/deep_learning_questions/introduction_to_deep_learning.md

 A7.
 False

 **Q8.
 You have built a network using the tanh activation for all the hidden units.
-You initialize the weights to relative large values, using np.random.randn(..,..)\*1000.
-What will happen? **
+You initialize the weights to relative large values, using np.random.randn()\*1000.
+What will happen?**

 A8.
 This will cause the inputs of the tanh to also be very large, thus causing gradients to be close to zero.
 The optimization algorithm will thus become slow.

 ### Week 4